DracotMolver/soube/README.md

 # Soube

+### This project is not longer mantained

+Thanks to all the people who downloaded the application and gave me feedback to improve it.
+Also, thanks to those who forked the project and those who gave me an start.

+Soube was a nice project where I learned a lot from my mistakes, but for others reason I stopped working on it for years.
+I wanted to improve the code of course with a better folder structure, following JS best practices and coding in a clean way, and I think you might see that intention on the development branch.
+But this is not the end, throw those years I didn't work on Soube I was growing up as a developer, specially with JavaScript and some other importants things like Data Structure.
+Now, I have a little bit more of knowledge that will help me to bring Soube again but powerful and not only focused on local music file.
+This new Soube version won't be public until I decide it is stable and good enough to be share it with you all.
+I won't close this repository, so you are free to use it.
+Thanks you all!

 Soube is a simple and minimalist music player based on Electronjs.

 #### Install it on Windows, Mac & Linux